The Indicator Tracking Table

 The ITT will be created upon the approval of the initial M&E Plan in MCC MIS.
 Any approved changes to the M&E Plan will be reflected in the ITT.
 No changes to indicators, baselines or targets can be made directly in the ITT.
 Those changes must be made first in the M&E Plan and then the ITT will be updated automatically in MCC MIS and by MCC in the Excel file.
 Changes to historical actual data that was already reported by an MCA and approved by MCC may be made through an out of cycle ITT.
 The ITT is formatted so that each project and activity has its own tab, and each sub-activity, when applicable, is separated within that tab.
 Please be sure to review and enter data in all relevant tabs when submitting the ITT to MCC.

 After September 2013, all MCAs will be required to submit the ITT with the QDRP through MCC MIS.
 Training materials for how to use the system are available to MCAs in both French and English on the MCA One Training website.
-Countries that are in compact year 5 as of March 2013 are permitted to continue submitting the ITT as an Excel file.
 Instructions below detail how to submit the ITT in both formats.

 Additionally, as part of the Open Data Initiative, MCC will post Indicator Tracking Tables to the public website.
 The ITTs will be posted in a machine readable format.

 This guidance will first describe the types of indicators that appear in the ITT.
 Next, it will cover instructions for submitting the ITT in both MCC MIS and Excel.
 Lastly, Annexes I and II contain standard indicator units and directions for specific types of calculations, respectively.